gr33pp/BattleX/Writeups/BattleX_CTF_machine2.md

 _Login page_

-Since there was no registration page and I didn't want to fuss with files or directories, I tried a basic SQL injection to bypass the login page, and it worked.
+Since there was no registration page and I didn't want to fuzz for files or directories, I tried a basic SQL injection to bypass the login page, and it worked.

 ```
 Username: '--